chrisschuerz/SWAT-R-Workshop/README.md

 ### Session 2: SWAT simulation, calibration, and sensitivity analysis in *R*
 ###### (1:00 pm to 4:30pm)
 The goal of the afternoon session is that you get familiar with the `SWATplusR` package.
 First we will load a demo SWAT project and explore the functionality of the `SWATplusR` package.
 The essential part of this session will be to learn how to utilize the package functionality and combine it with other *R* packages.
-In a small case study we will execute the SWAT model with different model parametrizations, extract simulation results, evaluate and visualize the simulation results (using the packages `HydroGOF` and the `tidyverse`), perform a parameter sensitivity analysis (employing packages such as `sensitivity` or `fast`), and perform a first model calibration.
+In a small case study we will execute the SWAT model with different model parametrizations, extract simulation results, evaluate and visualize the simulation results (using the packages `hydroGOF` and the `tidyverse`), perform a parameter sensitivity analysis (employing packages such as `sensitivity` or `fast`), and perform a first model calibration.

 ###### The afternoon in bullets:
 - Getting to know the SWATplusR package